Top 12 UNESCO Creative Cities of Gastronomy Foodie Destinations To Visit

 by Jackie

-The UNESCO World Heritage Sites gets all the glory and buzz for the cultural and historical importance, and for good reason.
+The UNESCO World Heritage Sites get all the glory and buzz for their cultural and historical importance, and for good reason.
 However, other noteworthy cities need some love and recognition too.

 Did you know that some of the best food cities around the world are recognized as UNESCO Creative Cities of Gastronomy?